juholehtimaki/rbg-color-game-with-redux/README.md

 # rgb-color-game-with-redux

-## Simple game to get familiar with redux.
+Simple game to get familiar with redux.

-## Also trying out material UI
+Also trying out material UI.